-Ren tries again, “Lucky, just—” but Erany cuts him off.
+Ren tries again, “Lucky, just—”

 Ren’s face twists in frustration.
-“I…I…” Then he hangs his head.
+“I…I…” He hangs his head.
 “Very well.”

-“Heal me first,” Lucky says, “Since I was the first one injured.”
+“Heal me first,” Lucky says.
+“Since I was the first one injured.”

 I glance at Elier, expecting him to be at least a little bit irritated by Lucky’s selfishness, but the swordsman shrugs with typical stoicism.
 “Either way is fine by me.
 If I am to die by an Iguar’s sickle, then so be it.”

-But the rest aren’t fazed; they’re focused on the problem.
 “Then it’s settled,” Nyanti says.
 “Let’s get started.”

 “Finally,” Lucky grumbles.